Pasquinell/flask-app-template/README.md

 ```
 source our_file_name/bin/activate
 ```
 After that, you have to set your database.
 First, install MySQL.
-You will have a password assigned, for changing it first enter to the root session
+From the terminal window, go to flask-app-template/flask-app-template, you will have a password assigned, for changing it first enter to the root session
 ```
 mysql -u root -p
 ```